paytaca/stablehedge-paper/README.md

 - *authKeyId (bytes32)*: A 32-byte token category representing the NFT required for unlocking treasury funds.
 - *pk1, pk2, pk3, pk4, pk5 (pubkey)*: Five 33-byte public keys associated with the treasury's multi-signature scheme.
+- *anyhedgeBaseBytecode (bytes)*: Base bytecode of the anyhedge smart contract.
+Used for generating the recipient address when funding short positions.
+This provides more confidence that the contract being funded by the TreasuryContract is an anyhedge position, assuming that the base bytecode is from an anyhedge smart contract.

-The source code of the contract is provided in the Appendix section.
+The source code of the contract is provided [here](./contracts/treasury-contract.cash).

 ### 4.4 Deposit Transaction